poezio/poezio/doc/source/install.rst

 Installing poezio
 =================

-.. important:: Python 3.2 or better is highly recommended, as we do not
+.. important:: Python 3.3 or better is highly recommended, as we do not
-    officially support python 3.1 (although we do try to keep things running).
+    officially support python 3.1 (although we do try to keep things running), and python 3.2 has some unfixable issues.

 poezio in the GNU/Linux distributions
 -------------------------------------